-- Do not invite friends and neighbors over to meet the puppy on the first day.
+- Do not invite friends and neighbors over to meet your puppy on the first day.

 - Introduce your puppy to their new family members one person at a time, giving your pup a chance to meet each person quietly and comfortably.

-- Limit your puppy’s introduction to a designated area to avoid confusion before introducing them to the rest of the house, one room at a time.
+- Limit your puppy’s introduction to a designated area to avoid confusion.
+Then introduce them to the rest of the house, one room at a time.

-- The puppy needs to learn the house rules from the very first day they arrive at the home.
-Praise good behavior and stick to your predetermined rules for the house.
+- Your puppy needs to learn the house rules from the very first day they arrive at the home.
+Praise good behavior and stick to your predetermined rules.

 - Take your puppy to the area where you want them to poop and pee.
-When they are in the area, use a command that you’ll stick to, like “go potty” and reward them with a special treat and praise when they do the deed.
+Then use a command that you’ll stick to, like “go potty,” and reward them with a special treat and praise when they do the deed.

-- When introducing your puppy to any other family pets, try placing your new pup in a certain room, then remove them.
-After they are removed you can let your other dogs in the room to sniff around and become familiar with the new scent.
+- When introducing your puppy to any other family pets, try placing your new pup in a small room, then removing them.
+Then let your other dogs in the room to sniff around and become familiar with the new scent.

-- Be mindful of your other pet’s behavior around the puppy.
-If your other pets become agitated, separate or redirect the puppy.
+- Be mindful of how your other pets behave around your puppy.
+If your other pets become agitated, separate or redirect them.

-- Your puppy should not interact with dogs outside your home until your vet says they are ready.
-This often requires your puppy to receive their full series of vaccines.
+- Your puppy should not interact with dogs outside your home until your vet says they're ready, usually after your puppy gets their full series of vaccinations.

-- It’s very important to make a trip to your vet for a checkup within the first few days after the puppy has settled into their new home.
+- It’s very important to make a trip to your vet for a checkup during the first few days after the puppy has settled into their new home.

-Start with your first official night with your new puppy.
+Start your routine on the very first official night with your new puppy.
 It’s important to remember that every puppy is different; some puppies will sleep through the night right away, some may cry for a few nights, and some may have an accident because they’re not able to hold their pee for more than a few hours at a time.

 - Your pup will feel more secure if you put their crate in the bedroom with you.
 See more about crate training

 - Set a time that your puppy will be going to bed every night and stick to it.
-Take them to their crate and help them settle down for the night — giving them a small treat when they go in willingly.
+Take them to their crate and help them settle down for the night.
+Give them a small treat when they go in willingly.

-- If you anticipate your puppy will have some extra energy in the evening, it’s a good idea to play with them to get them some exercise and to give them a chance to take a potty break before bed.
+- If you anticipate your puppy will have some extra energy in the evening, it’s a good idea to give them some exercise with a little playtime.
+Give them a chance to take a potty break before bed.

-- Even though it may be tempting, do not put your puppy in your bed once they start crying at night (unless that is where you want them to sleep).
-You can put the crate right next to your bed and put your hand inside to reassure them that you’re there.
+- Even though it may be tempting, do not put your puppy in your bed (unless that is where you want them to sleep).
+One option is to put their crate right next to your bed, so you can put your hand inside and reassure them that you’re there.

 How Banfield can help